MaterializeInc/materialize/doc/user/content/ingest-data/postgres-self-hosted.md

     SHOW wal_level;
     ```

     The `wal_level` setting must be set to `logical`.
-If it's set to any other value, change it to `logical` in the database configuration file (`postgresql.conf`).
+If it's set to any other
+    value, change it to `logical` in the database configuration file
+    (`postgresql.conf`).

 1. Restart the database in order for the new `wal_level` to take effect.
+Keep in
-Keep in mind that restarting can affect database performance.
+   mind that restarting can affect database performance.

-1. Back in your `psql` shell, verify that replication is now enabled:
+1. Back in the SQL client connected to PostgreSQL, verify that replication is
+   now enabled:

     ```sql
     SHOW wal_level;